Cascading Country, State and City Kendo UI Dropdowns

 The Last City Dropdown

 The last city dropdown sends multiple arguments to the ColdFusion end-point.
-This sends both the selected country and the state to the getCities method in the WorldCountries.cfc ColdFusion component.
+This sends the selected country and the state to the getCities method in the WorldCountries.cfc ColdFusion component.
 This allows us to extract the cities by country or state.
-We won't have any duplicates here as both the state and the city will belong to the same country.
-Finally, we will set the state of the button at the bottom of the interface and enable the button if a city was found.
+We won't have duplicates here as the state and the city will belong to the same country.
+Finally, we will set the state of the button at the bottom of the interface and enable the button if a city is found.

 The City Kendo DataSource